chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 ngrok http 3000
 ```

 Go to the Facebook developers page and navigate into your app settings.
-In the app settings, add `localhost` as your app domain and add privacy policy URL as your ngrok URL.
+Add `localhost` as your app domain and add a privacy policy URL in the app settings.
-In the Webhook > Instagram settings shown in above image, configure the callback url with the following value.
+In the Webhook > Instagram settings shown in the above image, configure the callback url with the following value.

 ```bash
 {your_ngrok_url}/webhook/instagram